operator-framework/olm-docs/content/en/docs/Reference/file-based-catalogs.md

 > ```

-Index maintainers have flexibility to chose their desired layout, but the OLM team recommends storing each package's file-based catalog blobs in separate sub-directories.
+Index maintainers have the flexibility to chose their desired layout, but the OLM team recommends storing each package's file-based catalog blobs in separate sub-directories.
 Each individual file can be either JSON or YAML -- it is not necessary for every file in an index to use the same format.

-This layout has the property that each sub-directoriy in the directory hierarchy is a self-contained index, which makes index composition, discovery, and navigation as simple as trivial filesystem operations.
+This layout has the property that each sub-directory in the directory hierarchy is a self-contained index, which makes index composition, discovery, and navigation as simple as trivial filesystem operations.

 > #### Basic recommended structure